We are pushing, persevering, driving, persisting, enduring, surviving…

 And now here I am, one year and one global pandemic later, sitting alone inside this spacious, too-good-to-be-true corner studio, doors wide open, sunlight flooding in.
 The space that existed ONLY IN MY HEAD for so long is real.

-I made a lame attempt to postpone this move, but construction started literally the day we had to close for the Covid shutdown.
-I didn’t come near here for 3 months during the shutdown, afraid I would discover construction moving forward.
-Afraid that it wasn’t.
+I made a lame attempt to postpone this move, but construction started literally the day after we had to close for the Covid shutdown.
+I didn’t come near here for two months during the shutdown (not easy since I live 3 min away!), afraid I would find that construction was moving forward.
+Afraid I would find that it wasn’t.
 Either option was equally scary.
-But then one day I had the nerve to peek in the window and well, it was happening.
+But then one day I had the nerve to peek in the window and <gulp>, it was happening.
 Turns out construction in Charlotte was considered “essential”.
+Who knew?

 It is everything I ever wanted, but not how I wanted it.

 For one, the word *I* in that sentence feels all wrong to me.
 I miss our TEAM.
 It’s what WE wanted.
 Isn’t it?
-Everyone is scattered, at home quarantining or teaching in schools, stretched to new limits.
-We have a new team that I’m incredibly grateful for, but I miss everyone who isn’t here.
+Everyone is scattered, at home quarantining or tending to little people in their family, or teaching in schools, stretched to new limits.
+We have a new team that I’m incredibly grateful for, but it hasn’t felt “whole” or fair to them, because I miss everyone who isn’t here.
 I hope they all eventually return, but I don’t know how or when, and take nothing for granted.
 THEY were such a huge part of my vision, and they are MISSING.
 It makes me sad, and question where we go from here.

 Earlier today, before I started writing this – well, it’s really what prompted writing this – I found a video on my phone from this day exactly one year ago.
 My husband and I were a few months into the “process” of deciding if this was “the” place.
 I was in full manifestation mode.